DiRoots-Limited/DiRoots.ProSheets.Releases/docs/Pages/ProSheets/DocRegister/Revisions-tab.md

 # Revisions Tab
 {: .no_toc }
-The Selection tab is where you'll select the sheets and views to be exported and the file naming rules.
-ProSheets has options to sort, filter, and search to ease the selection.
-Plus, it has an advanced naming rule builder that allows you to customize the filenames.
+The Revisions tab is where you'll select the revisions to be exported.
+DocRegister has options to filter and search to ease the selection.
+It also allows you to customize what properties will be exported, their orientations, override their names and define a custom revision marker.

 ## Table of contents
 {: .no_toc .text-delta }